 Hezbollah rains rockets on Israel after senior commander killed

+Hezbollah fires nearly 100 rockets at Israel after senior commander killed

-The military confrontation between Israel and Hezbollah is escalating with both saying they are prepared for war.
+The military confrontation between Israel and Lebanon’s Hezbollah is escalating with both saying they are prepared for war.

 Hezbollah has launched one of its largest rocket barrages at northern Israel since the start of the war on Gaza.

-The launch of close to 100 projectiles on Wednesday morning came in response to the killing of a senior Hezbollah commander in southern Lebanon the previous evening.
+The launch of close to 100 projectiles on Wednesday morning came in response to the killing of a senior Hezbollah commander in southeastern Lebanon in a strike the previous evening.
 The attacks raise concern that the military confrontation between Israel and Hezbollah is escalating, with both saying they are prepared for war.

 Keep readinglist of 4 items